ducnowitzki/image-guesser/README.md

 See [Configuration Reference](https://cli.vuejs.org/config/).

-# Written by ducnowitzki and CihadColak
+# Written by ducnowitzki and CihadColak with Vue and Node